-Our exposure to market risk as a result of changes in interest rates is primarily due to the increase or decrease in the amount of interest income we can earn on our investment portfolio.
-Our risk associated with fluctuating interest rates is limited to our investments in interest-rate sensitive financial instruments.
+Our primary exposure to market risk due to changes in interest rates relates primarily to the increase or decrease in the amount of interest income we can earn on our investment portfolio.
+The primary objective of our investment activities is to preserve principal while at the same time maximizing the income we receive without significantly increasing risk.
+Our risk associated with fluctuating interest rates is limited to our investments in interest rate sensitive financial instruments.
 Under our current policies, we do not use interest rate derivative instruments to manage exposure to interest rate changes.
-We attempt to increase the safety and preservation of our invested principal funds by limiting default risk, market risk and reinvestment risk.
 We mitigate default risk by investing in investment grade securities.
-A hypothetical 100 basis point adverse move in interest rates along the entire interest rate yield curve would not materially affect the fair value of our interest sensitive financial instruments.
-Changes in interest rates over time will increase or decrease our interest income.
+A hypothetical 100 basis point adverse move in interest rates along the entire interest rate yield curve would not materially affect the fair value of our interest sensitive financial instruments due to their relatively short term nature.
+Declines in interest rates over time will, however, reduce our interest income, while increases in interest rates over time will increase our interest income.

-All of our marketable securities are classified as available-for-sale and reported on the balance sheet at fair value as current assets or long-term assets.
-Our marketable securities consist of ARS, all of which had AAA ratings at the time of purchase.
-At September 30, 2008, we held \$24.4 million of ARS classified as current marketable securities available-for-sale, consisting primarily of government-guaranteed student loan securities, and \$2.9 million of ARS classified as other long-term assets, consisting primarily of private placement securities.
-Our ARS are debt instruments with long-term maturities in which the interest rates are reset in short intervals through "Dutch" auctions by matching buyers and sellers.
-The recent conditions in the global credit markets have prevented most investors, including ourselves, from liquidating certain holdings of ARS because the amount of securities submitted for sale has exceeded the amount of purchase orders for the securities.
+Our long-term investments consist of ARS, and our long-term asset consists of the ARS Put.
+All of our ARS had AAA ratings at the time of purchase and principally represent interests in municipal bonds, government-guaranteed student loans, insurance notes and portfolios of securities (primarily commercial paper).
+None of the underlying collateral for our ARS consisted of subprime mortgages or collateralized debt obligations.
+At March 31, 2009, \$20.9 million of our ARS consisted primarily of municipal bonds and government-guaranteed student loan securities and \$2.2 million of our ARS consisted of private placement securities.

+The negative conditions in the global credit markets have prevented most investors, including ourselves, from liquidating certain holdings of ARS because the amount of securities submitted for sale has exceeded the amount of purchase orders for the securities.
 If there is insufficient demand for the securities at the time of the "Dutch" auction, the auction may not be completed and the interest rates may be reset to the maximum interest rate applicable to the specific securities being auctioned as per the official statement issued at the initial bond sale.
-In general, when auctions for these securities fail, the investments may not be readily convertible to cash until a future auction of these investments is successful or the securities are redeemed or mature.
+When auctions for these securities fail, as they did throughout 2008 and during the first quarter of 2009, the investments may not be readily convertible to cash until a future auction of these investments is successful, they are redeemed or repurchased, sold through a secondary market or mature.
+During the three months ended March 31, 2009, we did not liquidate any of our ARS.